ava-dn/avas_2025/navigation/about.md

 principles.
 I do competitive swim as my sport.
 I love going to the beach, shopping, and watching tv.

-I love neon colors.
+I love neon colors!
 Some of my favorite foods are fries, tacos, and mint chocolate chip ice cream.
 My

 favorite dog breed is a french bulldog.
 I have an adorable French Bulldog named Coco!